 The idea of inviting friends over for a home-cooked meal may seem daunting.
 What with work, family, and other obligations, who has time these days for such a quaint social ritual?
-And then there are the expenses for food and wine.
+And then there are the expenses for wine and food.
 But it's possible to pull off a dinner party for six without too much effort or too high a cost.
-These 15 themed, multi-course menu plans all come in at $5 or less a person and can be pulled together in a relative jiffy.
+These 15 themed, multi-course menus all come in at no more than $5 a person and can be pulled together faster than you might think.

 At about 70 cents a pound (enough for two servings), fall and winter squashes are good choices for inexpensive vegetarian meals.
 Toss roasted squash with rice ($1.50) and a handful each of dried cranberries ($2.50) and chopped, toasted walnuts ($2) for a tasty and nutrient-packed one-bowl main course.
 Season with sea salt, black pepper, and extra virgin olive oil ($2).